 Tom Marino, Trump's Pick As Drug Czar, Withdraws After Damaging Opioid Report

 Rep. Tom Marino, R-Pa., has withdrawn his name from consideration as America's drug czar, President Trump said Tuesday.
-Marino is stepping back days after reports that a bill he sponsored hindered the Drug Enforcement Administration in its fight against the U.S. opioid crisis.
+Marino is stepping back days after reports that legislation he sponsored hindered the Drug Enforcement Administration in its fight against the U.S. opioid crisis.

 Rep.Tom Marino has informed me that he is withdrawing his name from consideration as drug czar.
 Tom is a fine man and a great Congressman!— Donald J. Trump (@realDonaldTrump) October 17, 2017

-A joint report by The Washington Post and 60 Minutes found that Marino's bill "helped pump more painkillers into parts of the country that were already in the middle of the opioid crisis," as NPR's Kelly McEvers said earlier this week.
+A joint report by The Washington Post and 60 Minutes found that Marino's measure "helped pump more painkillers into parts of the country that were already in the middle of the opioid crisis," as NPR's Kelly McEvers said earlier this week.
 The bill had been opposed by the DEA and embraced by companies in the drug industry.

 Marino was a main backer of the Ensuring Patient Access and Effective Drug Enforcement Act; among other things, the measure changed the standard for identifying dangers to local communities, from "imminent" threats to "immediate" threats.
 That change cramped the DEA's authority to go after drug companies that didn't report suspicious — and often very large — orders for narcotics.

-After the Post and 60 Minutes reports on the bill emerged, several members of Congress called for the White House to pull Marino's nomination as drug czar.
+After the Post and 60 Minutes report, several members of Congress called for the White House to pull Marino's nomination as drug czar.

-Sen. Joe Machin, D-W.V., said he was "horrified" by the story, adding that he "cannot believe the last administration did not sound the alarm on how harmful that bill would be for our efforts to effectively fight the opioid epidemic."
+Sen. Joe Manchin, D-W.V., said he was "horrified" by the story, adding that he "cannot believe the last administration did not sound the alarm on how harmful that bill would be for our efforts to effectively fight the opioid epidemic."

 In a letter to the president, Manchin wrote about the ability of wholesale drug distributors to send millions of pills into small communities: